open-world-agents/open-world-agents/docs/data/comparison_with_lerobot.md

 ## Three-Layer Comparison Framework

+To properly compare OWAMcap and LeRobotDataset, we need to understand that they operate at different architectural levels.
+Rather than comparing them directly, we analyze three distinct layers of the data stack:

+**Why Three Layers?**
+- **Container Format**: The fundamental storage mechanism (MCAP vs Parquet) - how binary data is organized, indexed, and accessed on disk
+- **Data Schema**: The message definitions and domain-specific structures built on top of containers (OWAMcap vs LeRobotDataset) - what types of data are stored and how they're structured
+- **Library Ecosystem**: The software dependencies and tooling required for practical usage (mcap-owa-support vs lerobot) - what you actually install and import

+This separation is crucial because:
+- At the container level, we're comparing MCAP (used by OWAMcap) vs Parquet (used by LeRobotDataset)
+- At the schema level, we're comparing domain-specific message definitions for desktop automation vs robotics
+- At the library level, we're comparing the practical overhead of using each solution

 ### Layer 1: Container Format (MCAP vs Parquet)

+The container format determines how raw data is stored, accessed, and streamed.
+This is where MCAP and Parquet differ fundamentally in their design philosophy.

 | Feature | **MCAP** | **Parquet (LeRobotDataset)** |
 |---------|----------|-------------------------------|